 However, lawns are treasured features of homes with children and pets.
 And, depending on your location, having a green lawn is inexpensive than building hardscape backyards.
 With careful designing and planning, you can make a lawn work even if you're a time-strapped homeowner.

-How to cut down the upkeep
+How to keep the garden low-maintenance

 The first thing to do is to cover a portion of your garden with turf.
 As said earlier, you need to mix different materials and textures.
 Lawn works well with gravel, concrete, stones, brick, or timber decks.
 Find out which pair will work for you and your space.